Copyright © Beauregard Tourist Commission. All rights reserved.

 Hundreds of schools such as the Shady Grove School existed across the state in the early twentieth century - they were the face of rural education.
 Today there are probably less than 20 remaining, if that many.
 Shady Grove survived because it continued to be used.

-First USO and War Room Museum
+First Off Base USO and War Room Museum

 250 W. 7th, DeRidder, La.